 How do I know if my family is enmeshed?

-- If you feel like you need to rescue someone from their emotions.
+- Are you constantly feeling the need to rescue someone from their emotional turmoil?

-- If you feel like you need someone else to rescue you from your own emotions.
+- Or maybe you feel like you need someone else to rescue you from your own emotions?

 Common Symptoms of Enmeshment